S'gaw Karen language

-S’gaw, S'gaw Karen, or S’gaw K’Nyaw, commonly known as Karen, is a Sino-Tibetan language spoken by the S'gaw Karen people of Myanmar and Thailand.
-A Karenic branch of the Sino-Tibetan language family, S'gaw Karen is spoken by over 2 million people in Tanintharyi Region, Ayeyarwady Region, Yangon Region, and Bago Region in Myanmar, and about 1 million in northern and western Thailand along the border near Kayin State.
+S'gaw Karen or S'gaw K'nyaw, commonly known simply as Karen, is a Sino-Tibetan language spoken by the S'gaw Karen people of Myanmar and Thailand.
+A Karenic branch of the Sino-Tibetan language family, S'gaw Karen is spoken by over 2 million people in Tanintharyi Region, Ayeyarwady Region, Yangon Region, and Bago Region in Myanmar, and about 200,000 in northern and western Thailand along the border near Kayin State.
 It is written using the S'gaw Karen alphabet, derived from the Burmese script, although a Latin-based script is also in use among the S'gaw Karen in northwestern Thailand.
+Additionally, the Kwekor script is used in Hlaingbwe Township.

 Various divergent dialects are sometimes seen as separate languages: Paku in the northeast, Mopwa (Mobwa) in the northwest, Wewew, and Monnepwa.

 History

-The S’gaw, commonly known as the Karen language belongs to the Karenic branch of the Sino-Tibetan language family.
+S'gaw belongs to the Karenic branch of the Sino-Tibetan language family.
 The S'gaw language has been used as the official language in the Kayin State of Myanmar and of the Karen National Union (KNU) organization who have waged a war against the Burmese government since early 1949.
 A Bible translation was published in 1853.
+The first issue of the Karen-language monthly periodical, The Morning Star (Hsa Too Ghaw), was published in 1842.

+Christian missionaries, from the 19th century onward, have had a profound and lasting impact on the S'gaw Karen language, especially in the areas of literacy, orthography, and education.
+Jonathan Wade, an American Baptist missionary, is credited with developing the first written script for the S'gaw Karen language in 1831–1832, adapting the Mon–Burmese script to fit S'gaw Karen phonology.
+Another American Baptist missionary, Francis Mason, led the work of producing the first translation of the Bible into S'gaw Karen.
+The full S'gaw Karen Bible was completed in 1853, becoming one of the earliest and most widely read texts in the language.
+The Bible and other texts helped standardize vocabulary and orthography and provided a basis for literacy instruction.
+With a newly-devised script and a growing body of texts, missionaries established schools and seminaries that taught reading and writing in S'gaw Karen, often alongside English and Burmese.
+As a result, literacy rates among Christian Karen rose, and S'gaw Karen gained prestige as a language of education and religion.
+Additionally, they compiled grammars, dictionaries, and textbooks, documenting the S'gaw Karen language in ways that were previously nonexistent.
+These linguistic resources continue to be used today in both academic research and community-based education.
+Missionaries working particularly on the S'gaw Karen language include Jonathan Wade, Francis Mason, and Emilie Ballard.

 Distribution and varieties

-S'gaw is spoken in Ayeyarwady delta area, in the Ayeyarwady, Bago, Kayin, and Rangon Regions.
-S’gaw speakers are frequently interspersed with Pwo Karen speakers.
+S'gaw is spoken in the Ayeyarwady delta area, in the Ayeyarwady, Bago, Kayin, and Rangon Regions.
+S'gaw speakers are frequently interspersed with Pwo Karen speakers.